Embodied resilience for apocalyptic times

 • Develop a sustainable, tailored practice recipe that you can embed into your daily routine

-Cost from £60-£140 per session - you pick the contribution that is right for your context
+Cost ranges from £60-£140 per session - you pick the contribution that is right for your context.

 • How your team, organisation or group can navigate an increasingly challenging working environment?